 - TPO and AntiTg Antibody > 4 IU/mL: Possible Hashimoto’s disease.
 New moms are at a greater risk for Hashimoto’s and some women flip from hyperthyroidism to hypothyroidism after pregnancy, puzzling doctors.

 The True Cortisol Test

-The main telltale of cortisol dysregulation is the dreaded belly fat, sugar cravings, premature wrinkles, elevated blood sugar, poor sex drive and increases in allergies, hives, eczema and autoimmune disorders arising from long-term activation of the immune system from stress.
+The main telltale of cortisol dysregulation is the dreaded belly fat and weight gain, sugar cravings, premature wrinkles, elevated blood sugar, chronic fatigue, poor sex drive and increases in allergies, hives, eczema and autoimmune disorders arising from long-term activation of the immune system from stress.

 - Basal Reading for the thyroid: Buy a basal thermometer.
 Under the armpit for 8 minutes on the 1st, 2nd and 3rd day of your period.
 It should be 97.8 or above.